Skip to contents

 requireAge(indexDate = "cohort_start_date",

-The variable ‘cohort_start_date’ is used so that individuals are filtered based on the age they were when they entered the cohort.
+Note that by default individuals are filtered based on the age they were when they entered the cohort.

 Restrict cohort by sex